Awards and Honors

 "Library

-Standards for Data Structures and Element Identification: U.S. MARC in Theory
+Standards for Data Structures and Element Identification:

-and Practice."
-Library Trends 31, no. 2 (Fall 1982): 265-281.
+no. 2 (Fall 1982): 265-281.

 "CRT

 Terminal Checklist."
-Journal of Library Automation 13, no. 1
+Journal of Library Automation

-(March 1980): 36-44.
+13, no. 1 (March 1980): 36-44.

-of Disharmony." (with Micki Jo Young) Journal
+Sources of Disharmony." (with Micki

-of Library Automation 12, no. 4 (December 1979): 366-369.
+Jo Young) Journal of Library Automation 12, no. 4

-(March 1976): 34-47.
+9, no. 1 (March 1976): 34-47.

 Editorials, Brief Columns and Minor Publications